linuxboot/heads-wiki/About/Heads-threat-model.md

 {: .fs-8 .m-0 }

 The threat model that Heads proposes to address is very different from that of [Tails](https://tails.boum.org).
-Tails's goal is to allow users to to do computation on a machine in a way that doesn't leave in trace on that system.
+Tails's goal is to allow users to do computation on a machine in a way that doesn't leave in trace on that system.
  This requires that the hardware in the system is trusted, which unfortunately is not the case for many users.
 Additionally many users need a way to keep